Tens of thousands losing jobs as India's auto crisis deepens

 Meanwhile, automotive supplier Wheels India could cut its temporary workforce by as much as 800 and has started realigning its shifts, two of the sources said.

-The layoffs come as carmakers including Honda Motor Co , Tata Motors and Mahindra & Mahindra have suspended production in recent weeks in the face of slow demand, separate sources said.
+The layoffs come as carmakers including Honda Motor Co , Tata Motors and Mahindra & Mahindra have implemented brief suspensions to production in recent weeks in the face of slow demand, separate sources said.

 The auto sector, which contributes more than 7% of India's GDP, is facing one of its worst downturns.